jake-chipps/friendometer/README.md

 # Standards of Practice

 ## Member Comments
-To add a member comment:
+To add yourself as a member who can comment:
 - Go to [main.scss](./assets/css/main.scss)
 - At the bottom of the page, add the following code:
 ```